mediasemantics/chatgptagent/README.md

 You can see the Reference Implementation running [here](https://mediasemantics.com/chatgptagent.html).

 ## Requirements
 This ReadMe describes how to install the project on your local machine.
-It works on Mac and Windows, but you must have NodeJS installed.
+You must have NodeJS installed.
 If you prefer, you can also install the server portion directly on a web server.

 ## Obtaining keys